abacusorg/AbacusSummit/docs/cosmologies.rst

 Cosmologies Table
 -----------------

+The following is a listing of all cosmologies used in AbacusSummit simulations.
-Download the cosmologies table `here <https://github.com/abacusorg/AbacusSummit/blob/master/Cosmologies/cosmologies.csv>`_.
+You can also download the cosmologies table as a CSV `here <https://github.com/abacusorg/AbacusSummit/blob/master/Cosmologies/cosmologies.csv>`__.

-However, in analysis applications, users are encouraged to use the cosmological parameters stored as in the ``header`` field of the ASDF data product files (which is loaded into the ``meta`` field of Astropy tables, or the ``header`` field of ``CompaSOHaloCatalog`` objects) rather than referencing the cosmologies table.
+In analysis applications, users are encouraged to use the cosmological parameters stored as in the ``header`` field of the ASDF data product files (which is loaded into the ``meta`` field of Astropy tables, or the ``header`` field of ``CompaSOHaloCatalog`` objects) rather than referencing the cosmologies table.

+Another way to access the cosmology of a particular AbacusSummit simulation is through the ``abacusnbody.metadata`` module: :doc:`abacusutils:metadata`

 Column Names
   The names of the parameter columns in the following table correspond to CLASS parameters.
 A good place to look